Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Introduction

 It is worth mentioning that one can also use $\Ext^1_R(-,-)^{\mu}$ to detect the property of $R$ being a hypersurface of minimal multiplicity (Corollary \ref{hyper}) or the weak $\m$-fullness of a submodule (Proposition \ref{3.9}).

 The second type arises from $I$-Ulrich modules, where $I$ is any $\m$-primary ideal in a Noetherian local ring $(R,\m)$.
-See \ref{uls} and \ref{iulrich} for definition of $I$-Ulrich modules and the fact that they form an exact category.
-Using a subfunctor of $\Ext^1$ corresponding to Ulrich modules we give some characterizations of modules in $\add(B(\m))$ and when $B(\m)$ is a Gorenstein ring in terms of annihilator of $\Ext^1_R$ of Ulrich modules when $d=1$.
-Here $B(\m)$ is the blow-up of $\m$.
-We also present a characterization of almost Gorenstein rings of minimal multiplicity using the annihilator of $\Ext^1$ against Ulrich modules.
-See Theorem \ref{projgor} and Corollary \ref{algor}.
+See \ref{uls} and \ref{iulrich} for the definition of $I$-Ulrich modules and the fact that they form an exact category.
+In Theorem \ref{projgor}, using a subfunctor of $\Ext^1$ corresponding to Ulrich modules over $1$-dimensional local Cohen--Macaulay rings, we give some characterizations of modules belonging to $\add_R(B(\m))$ and also characterize when $B(\m)$ is a Gorenstein ring in terms of annihilator of $\Ext^1_R$ of Ulrich modules.
+Here, $B(-)$ denotes the blow-up.
+We give some applications of Theorem \ref{projgor}, one of which relates annihilation of $\Ext^1_R(\Ul(R),\m)$ with that of $\Ext^1_R\left(\Ul_{\omega}(R),B(\omega)\right)$ (see Corollary \ref{5.2.16}).

-Finally, we should mention that one of the main applications of our results has appeared in a separate work, where we study splitting of short exact sequences of Ulrich modules and connections to other properties of singularities (\cite{ulsplit}).
+Finally, we should mention that one of the main applications of our results has appeared in a separate work, where we study the splitting of short exact sequences of Ulrich modules and connections to other properties of singularities (\cite{ulsplit}).

-\begin{ac} We are grateful for partial support from the Simons Collaborator Grant FND0077558 and the University of Kansas Mathematics Department.
-We thank David Eisenbud for helpful conversations and for pointing out reference \cite{ES}. \end{ac}